SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 To create a new backlog item, just create a new issue.

-Once a new issue has been created, assign it the right labels and/or assign it to a sprint (milestone).
+Once a new issue has been created, assign it the right labels and/or assign it to a Sprint (milestone).

 Issues allow you to have a conversation about the item and even allow you to create task lists inside the issue using [GitHub's markdown](https://guides.github.com/features/mastering-markdown/).